nero/nero.github.io/_posts/2021-03-23-rms-cancellation.md

 This post is about social drama, technical readers are invited to decide for themselves whether they want any of this shit.

-*Warning: This article requires to have empathy with people who did wrong*
+**Warning: This article requires to have empathy with people who did wrong.**

 Richard M. Stallman is indeed a controversial figure, he resigned from his position as the FSF president in 2019.
 In 2021, he re-joined the FSF board of directory.